GeorgeSchiro/GoPcBackup/README.md

             Set this switch True and the task will start each time "GoPcBackup.exe" starts.
 If the task EXE is already running, it will not be started again.

+        -RerunMins=0

+            Set this value to greater than zero to have this task run again every this many minutes, indefinitely.

+        -RerunLimit=0

+            Set this value to greater than zero to have this task run again this many times (once every -RerunMins, see above).
+This value is ignored if -RerunMins is zero.

         -StartTime= NO DEFAULT VALUE

             Set this to the time of day to run the task (eg. 3:00am, 9:30pm, etc).